xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 i won't be talking about programming, just coding & languages related stuff

-coding is the way to implement things, learning how things works, e.g coding sorting algorithm - *insertion, selection, merge sort, etc.*
+coding is the way to implement things, learning how things works, e.g coding sorting algorithms - *insertion, selection, merge sort, etc.*

 programming is the creation of something new: to sort in python, it is common to use the `sort` method when creating a software or an app